eea/gemet/docs/overview/source/views.rst

 * **ThemeView**
     Extends the ConceptView and presents the details of a specific Theme.
 It presents the definition, the scope note and the concepts that are included in this Theme.

+* **InspireThemeView**
+    Extends the ConceptView and presents the details of a specific InspireTheme.

 * **GroupView**
     Extends the ConceptView and presents the details of a specific Group.
 It presents the definition, the SuperGroup to which belongs and the concepts that are included in this Group.